By

 #5: Ignoring internal candidates

 Your current employees are your greatest asset.
-They are already trained in your systems and are familiar with your products.
+After all, they already know your systems and understand your products or services.
 Whenever possible, look to promote from within first.

 #6: Your interview practices are outdated